skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 pale.

 "I am prepared to do what none of you would against the Alidians.
-It is time that we return to our former glory", states the voice.
+It is time that we return to our former glory," states the voice.

-"Murdering children will do that?", asks Thu'fir.
+Thu'fir asks, "Murdering children will do that?"
 The others continue to look for the source of the voice.

 "It's time that we go back to our roots.
 We've abandoned the ways of